sbali10/ToDo-App/README.md

-This ToDo-App is created to test CRUD functionalities.
+This ToDo-App is developed with python to test CRUD functionalities.
 Create, Read, Update, and Delete (CRUD) are the four basic functions that models should be able to do.